The Insider's Guide to Buying Property in Saba

-How do I become a resident of Saba?
+- How do you become a resident of Saba?

 Individuals who have legally resided in Saba with a temporary residence permit for at least 5 years may apply for a permanent residence permit which is valid for an indefinite period.

-How do I become a citizen of Saba?
+- How do you become a citizen of Saba?

 If you have lived continuously in Saba for 5 years with a valid residence permit and have a good understanding of Dutch you may apply for Dutch citizenship by naturalization.